-Within the Single Assessment System, the First Nations assessment pathway will commence rollout from 1 July 2025, initially with a small number of First Nations organisations.
+Within the Single Assessment System, the Aboriginal and Torres Strait Islander assessment pathway will commence the phased rollout from July 2025, initially with a small number of Aboriginal and Torres Strait Islander organisations.
 These organisations will provide the choice of a culturally safe pathway for older Aboriginal and/or Torres Strait Islander people.